jsthomas/jsthomas.github.io/content/mgptree.md

 You will need the following:

-0. A copy of my python script which you can [download here]({filename}/docs/mgptree/mgptree.zip).
+0. A copy of my python script which you can [download here](https://github.com/jsthomas/mgptree).

-1. A working python installation with the "requests" package.

-2. An installation of [graphviz](http://www.graphviz.org/) (this
+1. An installation of [graphviz](http://www.graphviz.org/) (this
 program takes care of the actual graph drawing).

-3. Basic knowledge of the command line.
+2. Basic knowledge of the command line.

 On an Ubuntu machine, these dependencies (`graphviz` and `requests`) can be installed via:

-    jthomas@emu:$ sudo apt install pip graphviz
+    $ sudo apt install virtualenv graphviz
+    $ virtualenv venv
+    $ venv/bin/activate
-    jthomas@emu:$ sudo pip install requests
+    (venv) $ pip install requirements.txt

 ##Usage Example